 Visitor parking is available in a large dirt lot in front of the mission.

-Bring water bottles, snacks, cash, and a camera.
-Perhaps a sketchpad, Bible, or journal?
+Bring water bottles, snacks, and cash for souvenirs or snacks.
+Perhaps a sketchpad or journal?

 Yes.